-Thank you for stopping by to hear more about Putting the Science in Fiction, the nonfiction book based on my Science in Sci-fi blog series that will be published by Writer’s Digest Books in October 2018.
+Thank you for stopping by to hear more about Putting the Science in Fiction, the nonfiction book based on my Science in Sci-fi blog series that was be published by Writer’s Digest Books in October 2018.

 The 40 contributors to this anthology represent a wide array of scientific, technological, and medical expertise.
 They’ve collectively endured over 100 years of graduate study in their chosen fields.
 They include scientists, engineers, physicians, lab managers, nurses, and other experts.